|About » Athletic Staff Directory|

-Billy Ebel will begin his first season with the Lipscomb Lady Bisons volleyball team in 2013.
+Billy Ebel returns for his third season with the Lipscomb Lady Bisons volleyball team.

-Ebel has ties to some of the former and current Lipscomb volleyball athletes such as Jake Pease, Alex Kelly, Abby Fay and Meghan Hinemeyer because they all grew up in the same area, He has coached Lauren Ford.
+Ebel has ties to some of the former Lipscomb volleyball athletes such as Jake Pease, Alex Kelly, Abby Fay and Meghan Hinemeyer and Lauren Ford because they all grew up in the same area.
+He coached Ford as a club player.

-Rising junior Ford and Ebel are from the same hometown of Lenexa, Kan.; although they went to rival high schools.
+Ford and Ebel are from the same hometown of Lenexa, Kansas; although they went to rival high schools.

-Ebel joined the University of Missouri-Kansas City staff in February 2011 as a volunteer assistant coach and later on stayed on the staff as a graduate assistant coach.
-He is currently working on his master’s degree in higher education.
+Ebel joined the University of Missouri-Kansas City staff in February 2011 as a volunteer assistant coach and stayed on the staff as a graduate assistant coach.
+He is working on his master’s degree in higher education.

-Prior to joining the UMKC staff, Ebel served as a defensive coordinator at Bishop Milege, his former high school team.
+Prior to joining the UMKC staff, Ebel served as a defensive coordinator at Bishop Miege, his former high school team.
 He helped the Lady Stags to the 2010 Kansas State Championship.